 About The Company

 I’m Justin Paperny with White Collar Advice.
-Since you’re on this page, I’m assuming that either you’re concerned about the possibility of serving a sentence in white collar, or you’re concerned about someone who may be going to prison.
+Since you’re on this page, I’m assuming that either you’re concerned about the possibility of serving a sentence in federal prison, or you’re concerned about someone who may be going to prison.

 Either way, at White Collar Advice, we can help.
-It’s never too soon and it’s never too late to begin preparing for a white collar sentence.
+It’s never too soon and it’s never too late to begin preparing for a government investigation.
 Let me explain why.
 Statistics show how easily an altercation with the criminal justice system can derail an individual’s life.
 Besides the indignity of an arrest, or notification that authorities have launched a criminal investigation, those who’ve been targeted by law enforcement must deal with ancillary consequences:

 - How will this altercation influence my career and earning capacity?